hawk/lux/doc/lux.md

-It may even be the case that different environments might have so different properties that a success/failure on one platform can be a failure/success on another and that missing prompt synchronization is the cause for this.
+It may even be the case that different environments might have so different properties that a success/failure on one platform can be a failure/success on another and that missing prompt synchronisation is the cause for this.

 **Protect the stdin**